run2bizdocs/documentation/en-us/docs/helper/use/monitoring-helper.md

-Title: Monitor Anuva interactions
+Title: Monitor Helper interactions
-# Monitor Anuva interactions
+# Monitor Helper interactions

-Once trained, it is necessary to monitor Anuva's interactions with users to ensure that it is being effective in attend the requests.
+Once trained, it is necessary to monitor Helper's interactions with users to ensure that it is being effective in attend the requests.

 These interactions can be viewed in the Analytics Menu.
-In addition to displaying the dialogs of Anuva with the users, in this menu it is possible to visualize indicators of utilization of the added knowledge, as well as, the fallback indexes.
+In addition to displaying the dialogs of Helper with the users, in this menu it is possible to visualize indicators of utilization of the added knowledge, as well as, the fallback indexes.

 Before getting started
 -------------
-You must have at least one training and some interaction with Anuva.
+You must have at least one training and some interaction with Helper.

 Procedure
 -----------